wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/security-in-m365/includes/2-identity-access.md

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE2Ys0Y]

-The first security pillar, identity & access management, is the bedrock that a secure digital estate is built on.
+Identity & access management is the bedrock upon which a secure digital estate is built.
 The credentials that you issue to your users identify them to Microsoft 365 and when combined with strong authentication methods, like multi-factor authentication, they can be taken as proof positive that the person using them is who they claim to be.
 Once their identity is established (called authentication), the user is permitted access (called authorization) to the resources that you have previously granted them permissions to.

 ## Secure authentication